Daily 20-Minute Product Tour at 1:00PM ET

 In these cases, it shall inform the competent supervisory authority of such non-compliance.
 Where the contract involves more than two Parties, the data exporter may exercise this right to termination only with respect to the relevant Party, unless the Parties have agreed otherwise.

-(d) The data importer shall certify the deletion of the data to the data exporter.
+• Personal data that has been transferred prior to the termination of the contract pursuant to paragraph (c) shall at the choice of the data exporter immediately be returned to the data exporter or deleted in its entirety.
+The same shall apply to any copies of the data.
+The data importer shall certify the deletion of the data to the data exporter.
 Until the data is deleted or returned, the data importer shall continue to ensure compliance with these Clauses.
-In case of local laws applicable to the data importer that prohibit the return or deletion of the transferred personal data, the data importer warrants that it will continue to ensure compliance with these Clauses and will only process the data to the extent and for as long as required under local law.
+In case of local laws applicable to the data importer that prohibit the return or deletion of the transferred personal data, the data importer warrants that it will continue to ensure compliance with these Clauses and will only process the data to the extent and for as long as required under that local law.

 Clause 17